 The shape isn’t perfectly round or oval.
 Instead, there’s a ribbed appearance, almost as if the tomato had decided to grow bigger than its skin would allow.
 That’s typical of the ancient, pre-Columbian tomatoes that people have been enjoying for centuries.

+Let’s take a look inside a Beefsteak tomato to uncover its meaty secrets.
 Slice into the tomato and you’ll notice that the seed compartments (locules) are quite small, though numerous.
 This allows beefsteaks to be juicy without ever being soggy.
 It’s the number one reason to choose them as a sandwich filling.

 Of course, all that fleshiness means that beefsteak tomatoes are great for processing.
-One of the annoying things about making sauces has been cooking off surplus liquid.
-With less water to cook away, beefsteaks cut down on the time (and amount of tomato) that’s needed to make a tasty sauce or relish.
+One of the annoying things about making sauces with tomatoes has been cooking off surplus liquid.
+With less water to cook away, beefsteaks cut down on the time (and the amount of tomato) that’s needed to make a tasty sauce or relish.

 Why You Don’t See Beefsteak Tomatoes Often